zwin-project/zwin.dev/content/roadmap/en.md

 #### Popup / Subsurface
 Some wayland applications create another window on the main window.
 Right-click menu of Google Chrome is a good example.
 These are called Popup / Subsurface in Wayland, and Zen will support these features soon.

-#### Close button on 3D windows
-In the current implementation of Zen, unlike 2D windows, 3D windows cannot be closed with GUI close buttons.
-We are planning to release this feature soon to make the interaction with 3D apps much easier.

 #### Copy & Paste / Drag & Drop in 2D windows
 Some well-known features of 2D operations on 2D windows such as Copy & Paste / Drag & Drop are not supported by Zen.
 We plan to support them soon to let users use 2D apps in Zwin as in the existing 2D windowing systems.